nvoulgaris/blog/content/post/should-ai-write-your-code.md

 It doesn't matter whether the code came from AI, Stack Overflow, or a colleague.
 It doesn't matter if the tests pass.
 It doesn't matter if the tool has the best reputation.
 If you can't explain what it does, why it works, and how it fits into the broader system, it shouldn't be checked in.

-AI tools can generate code that works — or at least appears to.
+AI tools can generate code that works, or at least appears to.
 But correctness is not the same as clarity.
 If you can't walk someone through the logic or reason for its behavior under edge conditions, you're taking a blind risk.

 This isn't just about debugging or maintenance.
 It's about ownership.
 Once the code is merged, it's your responsibility.
 If it breaks or causes problems later, you can’t blame the tool.